SirPepe/ornament/Readme.md

 // testEl.log logs "Adopted!"
 ```

-You can also still use the regular `adoptedCallback()`.
+Decorated members are run with no arguments.
+You can also still use the regular
+`adoptedCallback()`.

 ### `@formAssociated()`

-**Method and class field decorator** that causes decorated class methods to run
+**Method and class field decorator** that runs decorated class members when a
-when a form-associated component's form owner changes and its
+form-associated component's form owner changes and its
 `formAssociatedCallback()` fires:

 ```javascript